Harmelodic/harmelodic.github.io/docs/advice-and-research/good-services-and-software.md

 | [Celestia](https://celestiaproject.space)                                                                                                    | 3D visualisation / simulation of outer space.                                                                              |
 | [Jellyfin](https://jellyfin.org)                                                                                                             | Home Media System (Audio/Video, Server & Clients)                                                                          |

+TODO: Make this table contain more info on how it fulfils being "good"

+TODO: Add Browser Extensions / Add-ons.

 If there are things that you think should be on this list, let me know!

 ## Nearly good stuff